provenance-io/provenance/x/metadata/spec/03_messages.md

 This service message is expected to fail if:
 * The new value owner address is invalid.
-* Any of the provide scope ids are not metadata scope identifiers or do not exist.
+* Any of the provided scope ids are not metadata scope identifiers or do not exist.
 * The signers are not allowed to update the value owner address of a provided scope.

 ---
 ### Msg/MigrateValueOwner

-All scopes with a given value owner address can be updated to have a new value owner address using the `MigrateValueOwner` endpoint.
+All scopes with a given existing value owner address can be updated to have a new proposed value owner address using the `MigrateValueOwner` endpoint.

 #### Request